 Boost is a very large, multipurpose, and powerful library of algorithms and tools written for C++.
 The package contains several sub-libraries including networking tools, basic linear algebra codes, several general-purpose algorithms, data structures, parallelization tools, and more.

 Using Boost on RCC Resources

-This will compile your program to an executable.
+This will compile your program into an executable with the specified name.
 If you're using the C++11 standard, you may have to add

 -std=c++11 to the above compiler call after

 g++.
 For more information on Boost, please refer to the official documentation.